PogoDigitalism/custom-wait-for/readme.md

 <br/>
 Using Async IO Futures and asyncio.wait_for(), you can achieve the same!

-(This example uses Cogs, as coroutines are not part of classes/Cogs in simple discord.py programs.
-You can however use this method in every type of class.)
+(This example uses Cogs, you can however use this method in every type of class.
+Just pass the instance of the class! (self))